ecosynthralab/Phen-Risk/USER_GUIDE.md

 ### The Problem
 - Traditional systems detect food crises AFTER they happen
-- By then, it's often too late to help everyone
+- By then, it is often too late to help everyone
 - Response time is only 2-3 weeks

 ### Our Solution